Sasakawa Postgraduate Studentship

 SOAS can nominate up to three students for studentships of £10,000 (untaxed), which will be paid in three instalments: £3,300 at the start of Terms 1 & 2, and £3,400 at the start of Term 3.

-- Any full-time Postgraduate Taught Masters Degree Programmes with a dissertation on a theme connected with Japan.
+- Any full-time Postgraduate Taught Masters Degree Programmes (new admissions, i.e. starting a Masters Degree at SOAS in September 2016) with a dissertation on a theme connected with Japan.

 - Any full-time MPhil/PhD student (new admissions and current SOAS MPhil/PhD students) whose thesis topic focuses on any aspect of Japan.